Request symbol help

-- Check proposed symbol is not in common use elsewhere for a gene in any species, or widely used in publications or any other contexts.
-Searches of NCBI Gene should help to identify such problems.
+- Check that the proposed symbol is not in common use elsewhere for a gene in any species, or widely used in publications or any other contexts.
+Searches of NCBI Gene and PubMed should help to identify such problems.

-Other symbols and names used are other identifiers by which this gene is known (if any).
-Along with the NCBI Gene ID and/or Ensembl ID and public GenBank assession IDs these are very important in helping us trace as much information as possible about the gene in question.
+Please enter any other symbols and names by which this gene is known, the NCBI Gene ID and/or Ensembl ID and public GenBank accession IDs in the relevant fields.
+These are very important in helping us trace as much information as possible about the gene in question.

-A space is provided for any additional information which you think should be considered in deciding on an approved gene symbol e.g. Enzyme ID, OMIM ID.
-If a gene symbol is required in both human and mouse please supply that information and it will then be forwarded to the Mouse Genomic Nomenclature Committee (MGNC) in addition to being reviewed by the HUGO Gene Nomenclature Committee.
-Wherever possible we try to use the same or closely related symbols for orthologous genes in human and mouse, and this is generally extended to the human homologs of genes in other vertebrate species.
-It is therefore very useful if the submitters can supply the names of closely related genes in other species.
+A space is provided for any additional information which you think should be considered in deciding on an approved gene symbol e.g. Enzyme ID, OMIM ID, identifiers for characterised orthologs in model organisms, etc. Wherever possible we try to use the same symbols for orthologous genes in vertebrates.
+It is therefore very useful if the submitters can supply the names and identifiers of closely related genes in other species.